When was Logistec Corporation incorporated?

 The following table describes the 2020 dividend payments schedule, which are all eligible dividends for Canada Revenue Agency purposes.

-The Board of Directors has maintained the dividend payment for now, and will review the decision at the next Board meetings, depending on the evolution of the economic crisis.
+The Board of Directors has maintained the dividend payment for now, and will reassess the decision at the next Board meetings, depending on the evolution of the economic crisis.

 Has the company stock ever been split?